-Joints in the human body are situated along the back from the base of the neck to the sacrum (spine) and other parts of the body (shoulders, elbows, wrists, hips, knees, ankles and small joints of hands and feet).
+Joints in the human body are situated along the back bone (spine) and other parts of the body (shoulders, elbows, wrists, hips, knees, ankles and small joints of hands and feet).

 A joint is formed where two or more bones meet and designed to provide movement.
 Joint pain affects all ages.
 Pain is a sensation of perception and it signals physical, mental disturbances or underlying diseases.
 It varies in location, duration, severity and among individuals.

 Most people with joint pain do not have any damage to their joints.
 The pain may come from the outer layer tissue, muscles, ligaments, joints and nerve roots.
 Bones rarely cause pain.

 - Simple pain can be due to sprain or minor tear to a ligament or muscle contributed by strenuous activity, heavy lifting, bad posture, injury or awkward twisting movement.

 - Joint diseases such as arthritis

 - Nerve root pain ( nerve coming from the spine is irritated or trapped)

 - Mental problem such as stress, depression, etc

 Joint pain is usually not due to serious diseases.